-Students who wish to apply for the College of Business Professional Program must submit an application during one of the three annual application periods.
-Candidates are strongly encouraged to visit the Undergraduate Programs Office, BA 123 at the beginning of the semester in which they wish to apply to pick up information regarding academic qualifications, admissions criteria, and application deadlines.
+Students who wish to apply to the College of Business Professional Program must submit an application during one of the three annual application periods.
+Candidates are strongly encouraged to visit the Undergraduate Programs Office, BA 123, at the beginning of the semester in which they wish to apply to pick up information regarding academic qualifications, admissions criteria, and application deadlines.
 The application can be found at the following internet address: www.cob.asu.edu/up.
+All applicants must be admitted to ASU by the time they submit their professional program application.
 Students are also encouraged to complete the Business Basics workshop before applying to the Professional Program.

 Nonbusiness Students.
-A nonbusiness student is permitted to register for selected 300- and 400-level business courses only if, (1) at the time of registration, the student has junior standing (56 semester hours completed) and (2) the student has a minimum cumulative GPA of 2.50 at ASU and a minimum GPA of 2.50 for all business courses completed at
+A nonbusiness student is permitted to register for selected 300- and 400-level business courses during online registration and only if, (1) at the time of registration, the student has junior standing (56 semester hours completed) and (2) the student has a minimum cumulative GPA of 2.50 at ASU and a minimum GPA of 2.50 for all business courses completed at ASU.
+Students who have 56 semester hours completed but have never attended ASU are given a one-semester period to register and to establish a